build-on-aws/content/posts/A-gentle-Intro-to-Transformer-and-GenAI/A Gentle Introduction to Transformer Architecture and Relevance to Generative AI.md

 Interest in the use of Generative AI has skyrocketed in the past few months.
 Many of AWS customers are wanting to learn how they can experiment with the models on the Amazon SageMaker service, particularly in the area of natural language processing.
 But what is the secret sauce behind large language models and how do they work?

-Let’s introduce you to the transformer architecture  The transformer architecture is a type of neural network architecture that was first proposed in a paper [Attention is All You Need](https://arxiv.org/abs/1706.03762).
+Let’s introduce you to the transformer architecture.
+The transformer architecture is a type of neural network architecture that was first proposed in a paper [Attention is All You Need](https://arxiv.org/abs/1706.03762).
 It is used for a range of common use cases including:

 * **Language Translation** - translating from one language to another.
 A use case here would be helping a non-english speaker interact with a critical government service over the internet.
 * **Text Generation** - generating stories, scripts and any text-based content that could be utilized in a social media campaign.